 Transmission Oil.
 Nearly all BMW automatic transmissions, and some manuals, get their oil cooled with the help of the engine coolant mix.
 In most cases there is a heat exchanger that circulates cool fluid around a chamber of transmission oil.
 The oil is carried to and returned from the heat exchanger by rubber hoses.
 Coolant is also carried by a different set of hoses, usually from the radiator.

 Engine Oil.
 Most M models and some factory performance options include an engine oil cooler.
-In many cases it's a simple radiator design using air:oil convection.
-But in other models coolant is used with the heat exchanger, similar to the transmission oil system above.
+In older models it's a simple radiator design using oil:air convection.
+But in other models coolant is used with a heat exchanger, similar to the transmission oil system above.

 Turbochargers.
 The first great wave of factory BMW turbo models appeared in 2007 with the N54 135i/335i/535i.
 By using exhaust gases (which are already super hot), and then compressing intake air (which turns it hot), a cooling solution is needed on each turbo.
 BMW turbos get their oil and coolant supply from the engine block through dedicated lines.
 Cooling demands are managed by the engine computer which will continue pumping coolant through the block and turbos even if the engine is off.

 M Sport, Increased Top Speed, or Load Increase.
 You can't say BMW doesn't take performance seriously.
-If your car comes with the right combination of options you got additional radiators and an auxiliary water pump, just for additional cooling performance.
-Options like the M Performance Package or M Sport package added coolant radiators in the nose for added surface area and cooling.
+If your car comes with the right combination of options you got one or two additional radiators and an auxiliary water pump, just for additional cooling performance.
+Options like the M Performance Package or M Sport package added auxiliary coolant radiators in the right or left sides of the nose for added surface area and cooling (some cars have an oil cooler).
 The M Sport models feature ///M-inspired front spoilers with additional openings just for radiators.
 It's the perfect example of how important cooling is on these modern BMWs.